-At Logicata, we frequently help our customers secure their AWS accounts as part of our InfrAssure managed AWS service.
-Over the years, we have developed a set of best practices for AWS root user management, and we share the details in this article.
+At Logicata, we frequently help our customers secure their AWS accounts as part of our InfrAssure-managed AWS service.
+Over the years, we have developed a set of AWS account management guidelines with a specific focus on the root user.
+We share the details in this article.

 There are only ten tasks in AWS that require root user credentials, so administrator accounts can be used for the vast majority of AWS configuration and maintenance.